KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

    A dashboard document can be created:

-            -	by final users from the Workspace (1)
+            -	by final users from the Workspace
             -	by admin users from the document browser area

 .. important::
          **Enterprise Edition only**
-         (1) Allowance for final users only with KnowageBD and KnowageSI licences.
+         Final users can create dashboards only with KnowageBD and KnowageSI licences.
 With a KnowagePM license, only a technical user can create a Dashboard document.

-In both cases the user should click the *plus* icon available in the right top corner and select *Dashboard* from the menu as shown below.
+To create a dashboard the user should click the *plus* icon available in the right top corner and select *Dashboard* from the menu as shown below.

 .. figure:: media/new_dashboard.png

    Creating a dashboard from the menu

-The functionalities for inserting a new dataset and a new widget are immediately available on the page shown.
+The functionalities for inserting a dataset and a widget are immediately available in the sheet of the new dashboard.
+Below the list of the available functionalities.

 .. table:: Dashboard functionalities.
    :widths: auto